VisitRome.com

 1. Villa Borghese Gardens Loop

-The Villa Borghese Gardens offer a pleasant cycling experience.
+The Villa Borghese Gardens offer a pleasant cycling visit.
 This 5km loop through the park features smooth, car-free paths winding through gardens, past fountains, and alongside the lake.
 Suitable for families and beginners, the route is mostly flat with gentle inclines.
 You'll pass the Galleria Borghese, Pincio Terrace, and the Temple of Aesculapius.
-Bike rentals are available at multiple points within the park.

 2. Via Appia Antica (Appian Way)

 The ancient Appian Way provides a journey through 2,300 years of history.
 This 16km route (one-way) starts at Porta San Sebastiano and extends southeast into the countryside.
 The cobblestone surface can be challenging, but the historic significance makes it worthwhile.
 You'll cycle past the Catacombs, ancient Roman tombs, and the Circus of Maxentius.
-Sundays are ideal when a section of the road is closed to motor traffic (9am-7pm).
-Bring water and snacks as facilities are limited.

 3. Tiber River Path

-The Tiber River path offers approximately 25km of cycling along both banks of Rome's river.
+The Tiber River path features approximately 25km of cycling along both banks of Rome's river.
 The most scenic section runs from Ponte Milvio in the north to the Isola Tiberina, passing under historic bridges and along tree-lined embankments.
 The path is mostly paved and flat, suitable for all skill levels.
 You'll see locals jogging, families picnicking, and catch different views of Rome's architecture from the riverside.

 Hand-Picked Experiences